dart-lang/site-www/src/tools/pub/security-advisories.md

  - GHSA-4rgh-jx4f-qfcq
 ```

-Adding a security advisory to the `ignored_advisories` list only affects your
+The list of `ignored_advisories` only affects the root package.
+I.e, ignored
-package.
-I.e, it has no transitive effect on packages that depend on your
+advisories in your dependencies will have no effect on your resolution.
-package.